 Below you will find a list of benefits available to qualifying volunteer members.
 If you have any questions regarding any of these benefits please contact the Volunteer Program Division at 703-777-0333.

-The MIP was created to recognize volunteer members who are actively participating in their station.
+The Volunteer Incentive Program (VIP) was created to recognize volunteer members who are actively participating in their station.
 Every six months a member may qualify for a gift card if they have met certain criteria.
 The Fire-Rescue Points System will be utilized to determine if volunteers have met these requirements.
-For more details see the Member Incentive Program information sheet or speak to your points coordinator or membership representative.
+For more details see the Volunteer Incentive Program information sheet or speak to your points coordinator or membership representative.

 At age 55, a volunteer may qualify to receive the volunteer retirement benefit.
 The amount varies based on the involvement of the volunteer during their length of service.
 Payment can be deferred to a later date if requested by the volunteer.
 This topic is discussed thoroughly during the volunteer orientation held monthly.

 A volunteer may qualify for a personal property tax reduction on their vehicle.
 The vehicle must be garaged in Loudoun County and be registered or leased in the volunteer’s name.
 The vehicle must also be the primary vehicle used to perform volunteer duties.
 In order to receive this benefit a volunteer needs to complete the Personal Property Tax Reduction Form and meet minimum company requirements.
 Check with you station for more details.

 Volunteers may also be eligible to receive a free county decal for their vehicle once they meet specific activity requirements.
 After 10 years of service a volunteer will receive the free decal for life.
 If a volunteer lives within the town limits of Leesburg, Middleburg, or Purcellville, they will need to check with their locality to determine if they offer a similar benefit.